 The time has come for us to talk about the elephant in the room.
-We’re not going to beat around the fro, change and the process of aging is a part of life and something that we collectively have to accept and make peace with.
-Whether it’s our jeans getting a little tighter and the weight not shifting quite as easily as it did, or it taking days to recover from a long weekend rather than bouncing back the next day - getting older can present us with things that we’d rather not address.
+We’re not going to beat around the fro - change and the process of ageing is a part of life and something that we collectively have to accept and make peace with.
+Whether it’s our jeans getting a little tighter and the weight not shifting quite as easily as it did, or it taking days to recover from a long weekend rather than bouncing back the next day - getting older can present us with a myriad of things that we’d rather not address.

 Although it’s not just age that can cause greying - because there’s premature greying too - going grey is something that we rebuke time and time again.

 But, hear us out BHabes… it doesn’t have to be bad news.
-We associate grey hair with getting older and believing that we’re doomed, but that’s not quite how this hair metamorphosis works and we’re ready to break down why those silver coils pop up and how to care for them instead running for the first box of hair dye one can find.
+We associate grey hair with getting older and believing that we’re doomed, but that’s not quite how this hair metamorphosis works.
+So, we’re ready to break down why those silver coils pop up and how to care for them instead running for the first box of hair dye one can find.

 Why Does Hair Turn Grey?

 The first thing to know is that grey hair shows up differently for everyone and on its own clock, whether you’re young, ageing like a fine wine or somewhere in between.
 Yes, you may sprout your first silver strand simply because you’re getting older - but you can also go grey due to stress, lifestyle/diet, and even ethnicity.
-Some people are born with peppered locks, and often with premature greying its hereditary and runs in the family because our hair is influenced mostly by genetics - so you have a wonderful ancestor to thank for that.
+Some people are born with peppered locks, and often premature greying is hereditary and is influenced mostly by genetics - so you have a wonderful ancestor to thank for that.

 Now for the science-y bit.
 Melanocytes are cells that live around the hair follicle and produce melanin.
 When there are fewer pigmented cells in a hair follicle, the strand of hair will no longer contain as much melanin and will change colour, becoming more transparent and causing your hair to go grey; leaving behind a cool grey “look at me!” trip-to-the salon-free highlight.